MicrosoftDocs/well-architected/well-architected/azure-vmware/landing-zone-integration.md

 ---
-title: Azure VMware Solution workloads
+title: Integrate an Azure VMware Solution workload with Azure landing zones
 description: Examine Azure landing zones and cloud operating models.
 See the responsibilities of platform teams and workload teams in Azure VMware Solution design areas.
 author: Mahesh-MSFT
 ms.author: prwilk